Body of missing Florida mom found in shallow grave, deputies say - NewsBreak

 Carli’s body was found during a search warrant nearly one week after she went missing, the Santa Rosa County Sheriff’s Office said during a Sunday press conference.
 When authorities searched the barn, they found signs of a body under a patch of dirt that was disrupted.

-Carli was last seen on March 27 in the parking lot of Juana’s Pagodas, a beach bar and restaurant in Navarre, Florida, where she was supposed to pick up her daughter Saylor from her ex-boyfriend Marcus Spanevelo during a custody exchange.7 police officers hospitalized after pursuit in Connecticut
+Carli was last seen on March 27 in the parking lot of Juana’s Pagodas, a beach bar and restaurant in Navarre, Florida, where she was supposed to pick up her daughter Saylor from her ex-boyfriend Marcus Spanevelo during a custody exchange.

 Authorities found Carli’s car in that same parking lot, but she was still missing.
 Her purse was left behind in the car.